robinmonjo/website/README.md

 - prevent spamming on llm ?

 Layout:
-- [] home page catch phrase with 3 buttons: Work XP, Education, Ask Phi + link in the top bar
+- [x] home page catch phrase with 3 buttons: Work XP, Education, Ask Phi + link in the top bar

+Other:
+- [] make session expire
+- [] use 128k context ?